-Our research in health disparities dates back to a seminal 1968 project funded by the U.S. Office of Economic Opportunity, in which Kaiser Permanente Northwest worked with nearly 50 neighborhood health centers in impoverished areas.
-In addition, the Office of Economic Opportunity’s focus on providing dental care to impoverished families led KPNW to become one of the first HMOs in the nation to offer comprehensive dental coverage.
+Our health disparities research program dates back to a seminal 1968 project funded by the U.S. Office of Economic Opportunity, in which Kaiser Permanente Northwest worked with nearly 50 neighborhood health centers in underserved areas.
+In addition, the Office of Economic Opportunity’s focus on providing dental care to low-income families led KPNW to become one of the first health systems in the nation to offer comprehensive dental coverage.

 Featured Study